dam

 Iwaki City's fish "Mexicali"

-Deep fried Mexican calamari
+Deep fried Mexican fish

 Mexicali, with its large, glowing blue eyes, can be caught almost all year round except during closed fishing seasons, and its mild, soft white flesh can be eaten whole, fried, in tempura, or dried